-Axis Communications to showcase the future of physical security and safety at Intersec Dubai 2025
+Axis Communications To Showcase The Future Of Physical Security And Safety At Intersec Dubai 2025

-(MENAFN- Procre8) Dubai, United Arab Emirates –December 2024: Axis Communications, the leading innovator in security and network surveillance technologies, will be exhibiting at Intersec Dubai 2025 where the company will showcase product innovations, demonstrate key product offerings, participate in thought leadership events, and engage with stakeholders from across the safety and security industries.
+Axis Communications, the leading innovator in security and Network surveillance technologies, will be exhibiting at Intersec Dubai 2025 where the company will showcase product innovations, demonstrate key product offerings, participate in thought leadership events, and engage with stakeholders from across the safety and security industries.

+Ettiene Van Der Watt, Regional Director for Middle East, Central Asia, and Africa at Axis Communications

 The 26th edition of the premier event will take place from 14 to 16 January 2025 at the Dubai World Trade Centre.
 "The security landscape is constantly evolving and nowhere is that more apparent with the adoption of intelligent technologies.
 Backed by our reputation for, quality, reliability, and innovation, we're ready to explore what's possible and show business, industry, and government leaders the power and impact of Axis," said Ettiene Van Der Watt, Regional Director for Middle East, Central Asia, and Africa at Axis Communications.